euruko2012/euruko2012.github.com/_posts/2012-05-11-euruko-2012-speakers-part-twee.md

 ## Bruno Aguirre
 [Website](http://elcuervo.co/) - [Twitter](https://twitter.com/cuerbot) - [Github](https://github.com/elcuervo)

-Bruno is an old school coder that enjoys complex problems and simple solutions.
-He works at Cubox helping startups make their dreams come true.
-Ruby, Python and Javascript freak who is starting to get real in Go.
+Bruno is an old school coder who enjoys complex problems and simple solutions.
+He works at Cubox in Uruguay helping startups make their dreams come true.
+His love for new languages is stronger than ever, with Ruby, Python and Javascript under his belt he is now starting to fall in love with Go!

-Worked in telecom for far too long, learned about different async protocols and became a cronical workaholic, I've recently to give some talks to have fun and share my experiences.
-A clown in disguise who wants people to have fun and learn.
+Bruno has worked in the telecoms field for far too long, but he has learnt many awesome and tragic things, from different async protocols to how to become a cronic workaholic.

+Secretly Bruno is a clown in disguise who likes to dresss up, maybe you might see him at EuRuKo, or maybe you won't, or at least you won't know it :)

 ## Sean Cribbs - Basho